JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 ### Advanced Settings
 Usually default setting will work out-of-the-box.
 Refer table below for details.

+> [!IMPORTANT]
+> WiFi Manager Config Page will not check for GPIO conflicts.
+Modify advanced settings only if you know what you're doing.

 |Field|Description|
 |---|---|
 |Board Name|set mDNS to not memorize IP address. e.g. http://d1mini.local/.
 Except for `minimal`|